ChrisAikman/SGProject/README.md

 ## What I've Learned
 I learned so much during this project!
 The biggest thing is that I learned (or relearned) how to use all of the tools and modules that I utilized in this project.
 I relearned how to setup and build a React app, and learned some new conventions for it.
 I learned how to configure Webpack and used common modules within it, such as the React Updates module, and the Less CSS Preprocessor module.
 I also finally learned how to do JavaScript testing!

+Although I learned so much, the biggest thing to me is to ***keep learning***.
+I have no doubts that are much more elegant and optimal ways to do everything I've done within this project.
+I hope to redo this project several months down the road to see how much I have improved.
+I look forward to any critiques or feedback so that I can keep improving my knowledge and optimizing my workflow.